pascallaliberte/sharpen.page/index.md

 ### _Option #2_<br>A Page Feedback Service

 **Over 2 weeks, over text and async video**, I give you unlimited feedback on your sales page.
 I help pin down the copy and flow.
-Before that, I help clarify the struggle the solution helps with and the progress your buyer is looking to make.
+I help clarify the struggle the solution helps with and the progress your buyer is looking to make.
+You send me a draft, I send you my feedback.

 We'll be using a page on Clarityflow.com to have our back and forth exchange.
 I'll set the page up after pre-payment.